ideacrew/enroll/hugo/content/documentation/models/special_enrollment_periods.md

 [Manage SEPs](https://github.com/dchbx/enroll/tree/master/features/hbx_admin/manage_sep_types) - all files ending with .feature

-# Creating SEPs as Admin
+# Adding SEPs to Families as Admin

-Admin users can also manually create a special enerollment period for a family with the following steps:
+Admin users can also manually create a special enrollment period for a family with the following steps:

 1. Login as an HBX Admin and click "I'm an Admin."
 2. Click the Families dropdown and go to the Families Index